Fuel prices remain unchanged - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The fuel prices had come down sharply on November 4, 2021, after the Centre announced reduction in excise duties on petrol and diesel by Rs 5 and Rs 10 respectively.

-Petrol became cheaper by about Rs 8 in Delhi on December 2, 2021, after the state government decided to reduce Value Added Tax (VAT) on it.
+Petrol became cheaper by about Rs 8 in Delhi on December 2, 2021 following the state government’s decision to reduce Value Added Tax (VAT) on it.
 However, prices of diesel remained the same.

 In the national capital a litre of petrol costs Rs 95.41, Rs 104.67 in Kolkata, Rs 109.98 in Mumbai and Rs 101.40 in Chennai.